Apply for the Postgraduate Certificate in Public Health (PGCertPH)Apply Now

 Structure of the Programme

 The programme of study shall consist of approved papers from the schedule of endorsed options, to the value of 60 points.
-A candidate shall not be awarded the certificate unless a pass has been gained in each of the selected papers.

 Duration of the Programme